 Journées de topologie quantique

 The “journées de topologie quantique” (quantum topology days) are a regular event aiming at bringing together, in a somewhat informal setting, people thinking about quantum topology in a broad sense.
-As the name suggest this is a one day event, with three talks and lots of time for discussions, taking place either in Paris or in Dijon.
+As the name suggests this is a one day event, with three talks and lots of time for discussions, taking place either in Paris or in Dijon.

-Next session: 13 November 2023
+Next session: 18 March 2023

-Location: Dijon
+Location: Paris

 Program